Rolls-Royce Silver Shadow: Silver Shadow

 The Silver Shadow was originally intended to be called Rolls-Royce Silver Mist, but was replaced with Silver Shadow at the last minute due to Mist meaning "manure" or "crap" in German.
 It was designed with several modernisations in response to concerns that the company was falling behind in automotive innovation, most notably in its unitary construction.
+With no experience in this area, Rolls-Royce contracted the body engineering work to Pressed Steel Fisher (PSF) and the body-in-white was manufactured at PSF's plant at the BMC/Morris factory at Cowley (now Plant Oxford - assembly site of the modern MINI), before being transported to Crewe for final assembly.

 Style-wise, the John Polwhele Blatchley design was a major departure from its predecessor, the Silver Cloud.
 More than 50% of Silver Clouds had been sold on the domestic market where, by the standards of much of Europe and most of North America, roads were narrow and crowded.
 The new Shadow was 3+1/2 in narrower and 7 in shorter than the Silver Cloud, but nevertheless managed to offer increased passenger and luggage space, thanks to more efficient space utilisation made possible by unitary construction and a full-width, slab-sided body design.

 Other new features included disc brakes replacing drums, and independent rear suspension instead of the outdated live rear axle design of previous Rolls-Royce models.

 The standard wheelbase Silver Shadow measured 203.5 in, 4700 lb and had a book price of £6,557 in the first year of production.

 The Shadow featured a 172 hp 6.2 L V8 from 1965 to 1969, and a 189 hp 6.75 L V8 from 1970 to 1980.
 No official power outputs were stated, but registration authorities in many markets required outputs be listed.
 Left-hand-drive models were coupled to the recently introduced Turbo-Hydramatic 400 automatic gearbox sourced from General Motors (GM).
 Pre-1970, right-hand-drive (RHD) models used a highly modified, aluminum-cased version of the original cast-iron 4-speed Hydra-Matic gearbox that had been built in Crewe under licence from GM since 1953.
 From 1968, export RHD cars gained the Turbo-Hydramatic 400, and by 1970, the 4-speed unit had been completely phased out even in the home market.